pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: The preconditioned Iterative Soft Thresholding Algorithm (pISTA)

 After applying the mask restriction \(\mathcal{M}\) and the preconditioning to \cref{eq:proximal_gen}, the quadratic part (the second element in \cref{eq:pre_newton}) is still complex.
 We relax it by removing the mask restriction \(\mathcal{M}\) and replacing it with a multiplicative scalar:

 where \(t\) is a scalar that is computed using linesearch.
-Since we do not change the first order terms (the gradient and \(\ell_1\)), this can still result in a monotonically convergent method.
-Denote the resulting quasi-Newton approximation by \(P(\Delta;t)\), then the \(k\)-th iterate is given by:
+Since we do not change the first-order terms (the gradient and \(\ell_1\)), this can still result in a monotonically convergent method.
+Denote the resulting approximation by \(P(\Delta;t)\), then the \(k\)-th iterate is given by: